-The Athena SWAN Charter was established in 2005 with the aim of advancing gender equality in academia, addressing unequal gender representation across academic disciplines, professional and support functions and removing the obstacles faced by women in particular, and updated in 2015 to include trans staff and students, at major points of career development and progression.
+The Athena Swan Charter was established in 2005 with the aim of advancing gender equality in academia, addressing unequal gender representation across academic disciplines, professional and support functions and removing the obstacles faced by women in particular, and updated in 2015 to include trans staff and students, at major points of career development and progression.
 This includes representation, the progression of students into academia, their journey through career milestones and the working environment for all staff.

-The Music Department is committed to the principles of the Athena SWAN Charter and is currently working towards a Bronze Award in 2022.
-The self-assessment team is led by the EDI Chair, Dr James Weeks, and consists of staff members, undergraduates and postgraduates from the department who are committed to promoting the best environment for learning, teaching and working.
+The Music Department is committed to the principles of the Athena Swan Charter and achieved a Bronze Award in September 2022.
+The self-assessment team who worked on the submission was led by Dr James Weeks, and consisted of staff members, undergraduates and postgraduates from the department who are committed to promoting the best environment for learning, teaching and working.